Updated December 21, 2020

-My goal at thecareercounter.com is to provide helpful tips and information in order to help moms find balance and passion in their careers.
-I cover topics like finding flexible jobs for stay-at-home-moms and work-at-home-moms, as well as resume, cover letter, and interview tips for moms re-entering the workforce.
+My goal at thecareercounter.com is to provide helpful tips and information in order to help women find balance and passion in their careers.
+I cover topics like finding flexible and work from home jobs, as well as resume, cover letter, and interview tips for moms re-entering the workforce.
 I also provide information and tools to help moms start a blog.

 Occasionally, I also accept advertising on thecareercounter.com.
 Again, this provides some income and allows me to devote time and resources to the growth and upkeep of thecareercounter.com.

 - The majority of the products or services I promote I have paid for personally.

 - Sometimes I promote products that I have used personally but have not paid for.
 An example of this is free webinars or courses that I have taken from other bloggers.

 - Sometimes I promote products that I am not currently paying for, but which I have paid for in the past.